E3SM-Project/e3sm_diags/docs/source/dev_guide/adding-new-diags-sets.rst

             # Save figure
             # Get the filename that the user has passed in and display that.
-            # When running in a container, the paths are modified.
             file_name = '{}_{}.png'.format(var, season)
             path = os.path.join(get_output_dir('diff_diags', parameter), file_name)
             plt.savefig(path)